dictybase-playground/kubeless-fn/goids/README.md

 A Node.js based [kubeless](https://kubeless.io) function to deploy in kubernetes cluster.

+**Important:** This function does not need to be deployed at this time.
+This readme is just here as a reference point.

 ## Dependencies

 [Redis](https://redis.io) must be installed for the function to work.
 The instructions are given